vaidasmaciulis/rustmechanics/README.md

 - How to repair rusted block?

-Weild it up and paint.
+Wield it up and paint.
 Only texture needs to be applied to fix rust.

 - Does weather affect rusting?